Ranj247/sportsporium_v1/README.md

 ## HOME PAGE

-- The home page presents a hero image which is the inside view of a Nike showroom where the shoes are displayed which hints the user that the website sells sports footwears.
+- The home page presents a hero image which is the inside view of a Nike showroom where the shoes are displayed which hints the user that the website sells sports footwear.

 ## FOOTER
 - The footer contains contact us details for the site owner if a user has any queries.